luannzin/todoList/README.md

-# Todo-List
+# Todo List made with ReactJS
- CRUD made in ReactJS.
-Todo List.
+ This Todo List was made with ReactJS by luannzin.